-The project is being run by a group of partners with whom Freshwater Habitats Trust has had long-standing relationships and with whom they have developed a knowledge base that is concerned with waterbodies in rural environments including ponds, lakes, stream, rivers, and ditches.
+Water Friendly Farming is run by a group of partners with whom Freshwater Habitats Trust has had long-standing relationships and with whom they have developed a knowledge base that is concerned with waterbodies in rural environments including streams, rivers, ponds, lakes and ditches.

 The total funding available to Water Friendly Farming so far is just under £1 million, covering the period up to April 2015.
 Funding is currently approximately 60% derived from the Evironment Agency Catchment Restoration Fund and 40% from other sources particularly Syngenta, the Chemicals Regulation Directorate, and from Anglian Water.
 Core biological, physico-chemical and hydrological monitoring is undertaken by Freshwater Habitats Trust and Game and Wildlife Conservation Trust.
 Fish sampling is undertaken by Freshwater Habitats Trust and Econ Ecological Consultancy, and hydrological support is provided by HydroLogic Ltd and OTT Hydrometry.
 Pesticide work is undertaken by Prof. Colin Brown and his team at the University of York.
 Additional laboratory support for water analysis is provided by Oxford BrookesUniversity, and particularly by Dr Andrew Rendell.

 Alejandra Rivera, MRes student at The University of York

 – Supervised by Chris Stoate & Dr. Julie Ewald

 Using Geographic Information System software relationships between land use types and water chemistry at the catchment scale will be determined.
 This study is based on the idea that land use alters water quality.
 An understanding of this relationship from a spatial point of view will identify whether implemented mitigation measures are functioning as expected, helping to propose new strategies set to ensure the improved quality of such water bodies is achieved.